Best CFL Stadiums Ranked: 2026 Edition

 Another modern-looking stadium is the newly-named Princess Auto Stadium.
 The name change came in April 2024.

-This feels somewhat similar to where the Seattle Seahawks of the NFL play with the unique roof designs.
-The seating also feels compact and goes all around the stadium in a way that makes you feel closer to the action.
+This feels similar to the Seattle Seahawks’ NFL stadium, with its unique roof design.
+The seating also feels compact and wraps around the stadium, making you feel closer to the action.

 It also helps that the Blue Bombers have been to every Grey Cup since 2019.